jpegleg/giant-spellbook/README.md

 ## Project promises

 This project will never use AI-slop.
 All code is reviewed, tested, implemented by a human that is academically trained in cryptography and information security.
-This repository and the crates.io repository is carefully managed and protected.
+This repository and the crates.io repository are carefully managed and protected.

 This project will never break backwards compatibility in releases regarding the signature validation or decryption.